jssql1234/docs-sqlacc/docs/usage/Asset/faq.md

     ![paste-asset](../../../static/img/usage/asset/assetFaq/paste-asset.jpg)

 4. *Change the asset code* by inserting any characters to differentiate it
-    - Acquire date = Date incurred additional cost
+    - Acquire date = Date the additional cost was incurred.
     - Cost = Additional Cost

     ![depr-rate](../../../static/img/usage/asset/assetFaq/depr-rate.jpg)

-## Cost in Maintain Asset Item should key-in as local currency or original currency (eg. purchase in USD)?
+## Should the cost in Maintain Asset Item be key-in in local currency or the original currency (eg. purchase in USD)?

-Cost should key-in as __Local value__.
-So, depreciation value will calculated and posted in local value.
+The cost should be key-in as the __Local value__.
+The depreciation value will then be calculated and posted in the local currency.